Intro to System Design

 • Clarify the requirements and scope of the problem

-• Make sure no major pieces of the problem are missing
+• Make sure no major pieces of the problem are missing - you need the complete user flow, API endpoints, and data model for all functional requirements

 • Remember: it can be gamed just like the ACT, SAT, LSAT, GRE and leetcode